 MPR’s Gary Eichten interviews Amy Klobuchar, Hennepin County District Attorney, and Susan Gaertner, Ramsey County District Attorney, at the Minnesota State Fair.
-Topics include current events and major issues of crime, law and justice facing the Twin Cities and Minnesota.
+Topics include current events and major issues of fighting and preventing crime in the Twin Cities and Minnesota.
 Klobuchar and Gaertner also answer audience questions.

 Read the Text Transcription of the Audio.